chrisburtner/Differential-Expression-Analysis/README.md

 This will count the reads for one sample per gene.
 Replace `$sam_name` with the SAM file for each sample.

+### 5. Build count matrix using bash commands:
-Inspect the feature count file with less -S. Other aligners can be used as long as the output is tab delimited with the gene names in the first column and the counts in the second column.
+The output `sample.sam.features.txt` will be a table with two columns.
+The first column will be gene names, and the second will be respective counts for the sample.
+Other aligners can be used as long as the output is tab delimited with the gene names in the first column and the counts in the second column.

 ```
-$ less -S $sam_name.features.txt
+$ less -S sample.sam.features.txt

 ATP6	2
 CELE_2L52.1	22